 - 4 tbsp freshly squeezed orange juice

 (Requires steam and Sous-Vide function)

 Blend the celeriac with cream and a bit of hot water until the mash is soft.
-Season with herbal salt, lemon zest and nutmeg.
-Place the vacuum-sealed Sous-vide bag with the duck breasts into the oven.
-Steam for 35 minutes at 58°C Sous-vide setting.
+Season with herbal salt, lemon zest, and nutmeg.
+Place the vacuum-sealed Sous-vide bag with the duck breasts into the NEFF oven.

 Remove the duck breasts from the Sous-vide bags and gently dry the meat.
 Heat a non-stick saucepan and sear the duck breasts on both sides until the skin is crispy.

-Season with salt and wait a bit, then cut the meat in stripes and serve with caramelised apples and mashed celeriac.
+Season with salt and wait a bit, then cut the meat in strips and serve with caramelized apples and mashed celeriac.